GameControllerizer/GettingStarted/dsl4gc/README.en.md

 # DSL4GC（Domain Specific Language for Game Control）

-In [GameControllerizer](../README.md), game control information is expressed in the abstract format DSL4GC(Domain Specific Language for Game Control）.
+In [GameControllerizer](../README.md), game control information is expressed in an abstract format DSL4GC(Domain-specific Language for Game Control）.
 DSL4GC is expressed as JSON format, and is easy to read & edit.
-Appropriately changing this information and re-exporting it in Node-RED makes it possible to map it to inputs to games.
+Appropriately changing this information and re-exporting it in Node-RED makes it possible to map it to inputs for games.

 ## Example : StreetFighter2 "Hadouken (i.e. Fireball)"
 ```